 Every Monday, Cambodian restaurant Samut dishes up $15.80 lunches to hungry passers-by.
 Seek out this neon-lit joint for hard-to-find dishes.
 Try fish ball noodle soup, fried pork on rice, stir fried noodles and more.
 It's also slinging classic South East Asian drinks like iced Milos and sweet sala pink milk.

 Feast on the best cheap eats

 Unwind and stretch your way through two weeks of unlimited yoga at Yoga Corner.
-Available to new yogi students, the intro offer is just $55 for all the yoga you can squeeze into your schedule.
+Available to new yoga students, the intro offer is just $55 for all the yoga you can squeeze into your schedule.
 After the two weeks, drop-in classes are $30.
-If you'd rather a free workout, get outside and join the free tai chi sessions on the deck in Docklands.
-The practice is made up of meditation and movements to workout both your body and mind.
+The practice is made up of balance and movements to workout both your body and mind.

 Grab the best happy hour deals